anandraghunathan/dsalgorithm-practice/README.md

 # dsalgorithm-practice
-Project with coding solutions for the data structures and algorithmic problems from LeetCode, Cracking The Coding Interview book, Hackerrank and other popular online coding platforms.
+Project with coding solutions for a bunch of data structures and algorithmic problems from LeetCode, CTCI, Hackerrank et al.